THE GOAL - AN ENGAGING AND UNIQUE EXPERIENCE

 Global Development Simulation

-Volunteer and Social Change Seminars
+Volunteer and Social Change workshops

-Students will have the opportunity to observe and participate in debates on social issues in the form of a mock press conference.
+You'll have the opportunity to observe and participate in debates on social issues in the form of a mock press conference.

 From starting recycling programs at their schools, to becoming Members of Parliament, past participants of SUNIA have gone on to incorporate the knowledge and ideas they gained during the program into a variety of different places.
 Our goal at SUNIA is that every student is that every student leaves with fresh ideas, new perspectives, and the tools they need to bring that knowledge back to their communities.